MethodsAndPractices/vsteam-docs/modules/vsteam/about/about_VSTeam_Profiles.help.md

 This will add the account https://dev.azure.com/demonstrations/

 ## KEYWORDS
-Team Services, VSTS, TFS, VSO, TFS, DevOps
+Team Services, VSTS, TFS, VSO, TFS, DevOps, Azure DevOps

 ## SEE ALSO
 Set-VSTeamAccount